-Researching and learning in Spark is always carried out by action, by doing, by implementing, by delivery.
+Researching and learning in Hola is always carried out by action, by doing, by implementing, by delivery.

-- New to nodejs? you will learn it in Spark by actually writing code in nodejs.
+- New to nodejs? you will learn it in Hola by actually writing code in nodejs.

 - Need to learn how to deliver code contiguously, over 20 versions a day?
 In bootcamp you will deliver your own code and learn by doing it yourself.